Database

 For the initial run, you need to populate the CVE database by running:

-It will fetch all the existing Common Vulnerabilities and Exposures (CVE) & Common Platform Enumeration (CPE) data from NVD NIST API.
-The initial import (during db_mgmt_json.py -p) might take some time depending on your configuration, e.g., over 45 minutes.
+It will fetch all the existing Common Vulnerabilities and Exposures (CVE) & Common Platform Enumeration (CPE) data from NVD NIST API, and by default, the additional sources, too.
+The initial import might take some time depending on your configuration, e.g., over 45 minutes.
 Please be patient.

 sudo systemctl start --no-block cvesearch.db_init.target